oznogon/gattaibushido-public/rules/04_advanced_play.md

 Once Fusion is initiated, the Fuzed Pilots join together as a special meta-player called the **Lesser Fusion**, with the following rules:

-* **Stash:** The Lesser Fusion's Stash is equal to the combined Stashes of all Fuzed Pilots.
+* **Cache:** The Lesser Fusion's Cache is equal to the combined Caches of all Fuzed Pilots.
 * **Charges:** The Lesser Fusion's Charge Pool is equal to the combined Charges of all Fuzed Pilots.
 * **Techs:** The Lesser Fusion has access to all the Techs possessed by the Fuzed Pilots.